eliperkins/eliperkins-blog/posts/what-is-relay-validate/index.md

 ---
 title: Validating Relay Queries With This One Weird Trick™
 date: 2019-03-22
+excerpt: |
+  tl;dr: Use `relay --validate` to catch Relay validation errors in CI.
 ---

 > tl;dr: Use `relay --validate` to catch Relay validation